-1 A simulation radius of 1 Km was assumed.[why 1km? maybe smaller to represent healthcare facility environment?]

-[text explaining table, and why there are different results] [Reference this in other subsection of Section 6.1]

 Interference from MBANSs to LP-AMI

-The interference probability results of Section 6.1.1.1 combined with the additional interfering link attenuation experienced by the implanted LP-AMI device [provide a strong indication ]that MBANSs do not cause harmful levels of interference to LP-AMI.]
-This is valid for usage on different users (patients).It was however regarded appropriate to also consider a worst-case scenario in which LP-AMI and MBANSs are used simultaneously on the same user (patient) and in the same part of the body.
+. [the effect on LP-AMI battery life is another matter, currently under consideration by the LP-AMI industry].A worst-case scenario was considered in which LP-AMI and MBANSs are used simultaneously on the same user (patient) and in the same part of the body.
 In such scenario—depicted in Figure 40—the MBANS transmitter is located directly over the LP-AMI device, which is implanted at 3 cm depth.
 An attenuation of 27.04 dB was applied to the free space propagation model to model the attenuation caused by the body tissue.
-The SEAMCAT parameters of the MBANS wearable transmitter and the LP-AMI receiver are identical to those shown in (mode 2), except for the interfering path, which is FSL with an offset -27.04 dB.
-The resulting interference probability is 10%which is the statistical maximum due to the duty cycle of MBANSs.
+The SEAMCAT parameters of the MBANS wearable transmitter and the LP-AMI receiver are identical to those shown in Table 67 except for the interfering path, which is FSL with an offset -27.04 dB, and the ILT-VLR distance, which is 3 cm.
+The resulting interference probability is 10%, both for normal and turbo mode.